 The Ranking Process:

 We ranked these colleges based on their graduation rates, tuition costs, and other factors.
 It’s obvious that the most important thing you get from college is a degree.
 We focused on the colleges that are successful in getting students to that stage while mom and dad take pictures.
 We also ranked the schools based on the annual cost and the number of degree types they offer.
 We provided the location, school type, and accreditation of each college; however, they are all accredited, and they are all 4-year universities.
+See our methodology page for more detail.

 If your school is on this list, and you would like to update or edit your information, please contact us.
 If your school did not make the list, please contact us for consideration for future lists.